DunderChief/R_meetup_Aug25_2015_slidify/slideDeck/index.md

 in this case we have 5-fold cross-validation

-Average the error for all 5 of these to pick the best model
+For each parametor 1:100, we get 5-error metrics, we average these to find our best model

+Then we use this model on the test set (keep 80% of data)

 </aside>